vantipin/CalamityKingdom-/README.md

 ## License

-Calamity Kingdom uses the MIT license.
+Calamity Kingdom uses the GNU AGPLv3 license.
 Please file an issue if you have any questions or if you'd like to share how you're using this project.